pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

 detailed in `.github/workflows/ci.yml`.

 If a test fails in CI, the test report is available in the GitHub Actions tab of the pull request.
+Download the artifact and uncompress using 7zip, with [the password from 1password](https://start.1password.com/open/i?a=INRFJCYAHREKFCNIGK4M7FYRHM&h=pixiebrix.1password.com&i=tlcba2tv4w3uygsbhfxtcr6zfi&v=os4xtpugongs7htmnsbvoeaujm):
+`7zz x -o./playwright-report ./playwright-report.7z`
+(For context on why password encryption is necessary, see [this PR](https://github.com/pixiebrix/pixiebrix-extension/pull/8545))

-Download the artifact to view the test report in the browser.
+To view the test report in the browser.
 Run: `npx playwright show-report <path-to-downloaded-report>` to open the report in the playwright report viewer.

 ## Additional Resources